Home Battery Dispatch under a Tiered Peak Power Tariff: Acknowledgments

 \section{Acknowledgments}

-David Pérez-Piñeiro was supported by the Research Council of Norway and HighEFF, an eight-year Research Center operating under the FME-scheme (Center for Environment-friendly Energy Research, Grant No. 257632).
+David Pérez-Piñeiro was supported by the Research Council of Norway and HighEFF, an eight-year Research Centre operating under the FME scheme (Centre for Environment-friendly Energy Research, Grant No. 257632).
 Stephen Boyd was partially supported by ACCESS (AI Chip Center for Emerging Smart Systems), sponsored by InnoHK funding, Hong Kong SAR, and by Office of Naval Research grant N00014-22-1-2121.